 — Once we found the location and the great production team in Finland to handle the scale we were looking for, our choice was made for us.
 Considering that Finland is a relatively small country population-wise, it’s amazing that we found a crew so professional and organized.
 We worked in over 7 countries for this film, and the Finnish crew gave us one of the most brilliant experiences working abroad we’ve ever had.
 Finland’s conditions were quite challenging during the winter, but our team was well-equipped and prepared, says Anand.

 In Finland, production services were handled by the production company Grillifilms.
-According to Hanna Tuovio, executive producer at Grillifilms, preparations for the scene took three months, and the production spent two weeks in Rovaniemi, filming over six days.
+According to Hanna Tuovio, executive producer at Grillifilms, preparations for the scene took three months, and the production spent two weeks in Lapland, filming over six days.

 — The production chose to film in Finland after the producer and director visited the location we suggested.
 The production group included nearly 70 people from eight different countries.
 Many of the Yash Raj Films crew are really experienced, having filmed all over the world.
 Most of them were not daunted by the snow or cold.
 Our biggest challenge was to quickly get the ice track in the right condition because fast car chases require a long-lasting and even surface.
 Another challenge was to get the cars back into shape after they were damaged doing stunts, says Tuovio.